WICG/background-sync/explainer.md

 ```
 * `register` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
 * `minInterval`: A suggestion of the minimum time between sync events.
-This is just a suggestion, the UA may fire before this point.
-Only meaningful for repeating requests.
-For non-repeating requests the event is fired when the UA expects that a network transmission would succeed.
+If not provided the UA will heuristically determine an interval.
+This value is a suggestion, the UA may fire before or after this point.
+It is ignored for non-repeating events.
 * `repeating`: If true the event will continue to fire until unregisterSync is called.
-Otherwise the event is fired once (see minInterval for when it is fired when false).
+Otherwise the event is fired once at the soonest (UA-determined) time to sync.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
 * `lang`: